MichaelStephan/breakingchanges/README.md

 Alhtough the introduction of a breaking changes requires a customer to migrate to the most recent version he could have taken precautions to keep the efforts to a minimum:

 * Be relaxed when doing schema checks, only check the fields you are really using
-* Be relaxed in your de-marshalling (JSON -> language specific DTO) processes, don't fail if there are unknown fields
+* Be relaxed in your de-marshalling (JSON -> language specific DTO) processes, don't fail if there are unknown/ missing fields
 * Make sure to make your logic independent from other service's DTO objects
 * etc.